Aidan-B1409/Aidan-B1409.github.io/_portfolio/01music-sentiment.md

 ![NCUR 2021 Poster](/images/beery_poster.png)

+Following this statistical approach, we use [BERT](https://arxiv.org/abs/1810.04805), a pre-trained language model, to extract semantic information from our social media discourse.
+We train our model on a dataset of over 11.8 million comments across Reddit, YouTube, and Twitter, each of which relates to one of 19,627 songs.
+We achieve state-of-the-art performance on music valence/arousal prediction without relying on often-copyrighted acoustic data.
+You can find more information on our experiments and results in our paper [here](https://aidanbeery.com/files/sact_2022.pdf)

 This work has been conducted as part of [Soundbendor Lab](https://soundbendor.org/) @ OSU-Cascades, advised by [Dr.
 Patrick Donnelly](https://engineering.oregonstate.edu/people/patrick-donnelly)